 Each graduate department has specific requirements and procedures for graduate students.
 New graduate students should contact their academic advisor for additional information regarding registration.
 View all graduate degrees and locate your degree program for detailed information.

 Online Students: Once your academic advisor has assisted you with course registration for your first term of study with RIT, you will be granted access to myCourses, the online course management portal.

 Preferred Deposit Method: The easiest and best way to pay your tuition deposit is by logging into your portal account https://join.rit.edu/account/login (your myRIT account) - look for the link to Pay Your Deposit.
-Paying your deposit in this manner with a credit card or eCheck makes your payment “authenticated” and will result in faster processing and acknowledgement of your payment.
+Paying your deposit in this manner with a credit card makes your payment “authenticated” and will result in faster processing and acknowledgement of your payment.

 IMPORTANT: Students submitting the acceptance deposit after the deadline noted in their offer of admission letter may have their deposit returned, once enrollment capacity has been reached.

 Other Ways to Pay Your Enrollment Deposit: If someone is paying your deposit for you, or if you do not want to pay by logging into your portal account, you can use the following alternative payment methods which occur outside of our admission system.
 Be aware that using the following alternatives will result in slower processing and payment acknowledgement.
 A link to these methods can be found here: https://www.rit.edu/admissions/pay-deposit